 It happens to everyone at one time or another.
-Despite your best efforts to stay within your budget, you find yourself spending far more than you planned — often on things you don’t need or even really want.
-If you’re wondering why that happens, and what you can do to avoid it in the future, learn about the factors that can trigger overspending and how to overcome them.
+Despite your best efforts to stay within your budget, you find yourself spending far more than you planned.
+And it’s often on things you don’t need or really want.
+If you’re wondering why that happens learn about 5 common overspending triggers and how to overcome them.

-You’re Feeling Down (or bored or lonely) — For many, emotional spending is the most common reason they find themselves busting their budget.
+You’re Feeling Bored or Lonely — For many, emotional spending is the most common reason they find themselves busting their budget.
 And there’s a good reason for it.
 Making a purchase can temporarily dull those negative feelings and gives a rush of endorphins that feels good in the moment.
 However, those good feelings are short-lived and will likely be overshadowed by even more negative feelings once the reality of the spending spree kicks in.

 How to Overcome — Recognize and honor those feelings of blues, boredom, or loneliness for what they are (we ALL have them!).
-Instead of spending money to dull those feelings, reach out to a friend for a text (or actual) conversation, get engrossed in a favorite book or movie, start a project you can finish quickly that will give you a feeling of accomplishment (like cleaning out a drawer), or get some light exercise.
+Instead of spending money to dull those feelings, reach out to a friend for a text (or actual) conversation.
+Or read a book movie, start a project you can finish quickly that will give you a feeling of accomplishment (like cleaning out a drawer), or get some light exercise.
 All those activities release the same feel-good brain chemicals as shopping, and don’t cost you anything.

 You’re on Vacation — When you’re on vacation, anything goes and the regular rules don’t apply.
 That makes it way too easy to spend money on things you normally wouldn’t buy.
 But remember, vacation is temporary and running up credit cards bills on overpriced souvenirs is going to feel like a bad decision by the time you get home.